Megamjm/Comfyvn-ToolProject/docs/PROMPT_PACKS/POV_REWRITE.md

 - No new facts, no new characters.
 - `visible_choices` must be a subset of canonical choices filtered by POV.
 - Target 500–1200 characters overall.

+## Orchestration Notes
+- When narrator role routing is disabled the offline adapter still consumes this prompt pack deterministically.
+- Provide `role_hint` to mirror the role drawer (`Narrator`, `MC`, `Antagonist`, `Extras`) and keep token budgets aligned with `/api/llm/assign`.
+- The resulting narration can be fed into the narrator proposal queue by storing a `$narrator` patch alongside any POV-specific rewrites.

 ### Router Hints
 - tags: `["chat","worldbuild","json","long-context"]`